Best 12V Battery Powered Air Conditioner for Van Life

 Right off the bat, the 9,553 BTU output of the Nomadic Cooling 2000 is impressive.

-This is more than enough to cool any teardrop camper or large popup camper.
+This is enough to cool any teardrop camper or large pop-up camper.
 9,000 BTUs will even do a good job of cooling a small travel trailer in the 16-to-18-foot range or smaller.

-Though it is admittedly designed to be used as a replacement rooftop air conditioner in a Class B camper van.
+It is designed as a replacement rooftop air conditioner in a Class B camper van.

 While the Nomadic Cooling 2000 will work when connected to 12 Volt power, you will get the best performance out of powering it with a 24 Volt system.